Sign in Sign up free

 Add an "Experience" section to your editorial workflow.
 Before publication, the writer is asked to flag the specific firsthand elements the article contains.
 If the answer is "none," the article doesn't go out - or it goes out tagged as an aggregator piece that nobody on the team should be surprised when it doesn't rank.

 Re-audit your existing top-traffic articles.
 Use the 10-minute checklist above.
-The articles that won pre-April updates were not necessarily Experience-strong; they were SEO-fundamentals-strong.
+The articles that won pre-March 2026 updates were not necessarily Experience-strong; they were SEO-fundamentals-strong.
 Some of them are about to lose visibility on the next core update if they aren't refreshed.
 Better to find the gap now than after the next traffic drop.

 The two Q2 2026 shifts are not catastrophic individually.
 Together they tell a coherent story about where Google and AI search are headed: metadata is being deprecated, demonstration is being rewarded.
 The audit weights, the editorial workflow, and the optimization budget should all move in the same direction.